vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_07-analyze-message-data-in-real-time.md

 IoT solutions often require that incoming message data be sent to multiple endpoint locations, either dependent upon the type of data or for business reasons.
 Azure IoT hub provides the _message routing_ feature to enable you to direct incoming data to locations required by your solution.

-The architecture of our system requires data be sent to two destinations: a storage location for archiving data, and a location for more immediate analysis.
+The architecture of our system requires data be processed in two ways: routed to a storage location for archiving data, streamed in real-time for immediate analysis.

-Contoso's vibration monitoring scenario requires you to create two message routes:
+Contoso's vibration monitoring scenario requires you to create the following message processes:

-* the first route will be to an Azure Blob storage location for data archiving
+* the first process is an IoT hub route that delivers message data to an Azure Blob storage location for data archiving
-* the second route will be to an Azure Stream Analytics job for real-time analysis
+* the second process is an Azure Stream Analytics job for real-time analysis

-Message routes should be built and tested one at a time, so this exercise will focus on the storage route.
-This route will be referred to as the "logging" route, and it involves digging a few levels deep into the creation of Azure resources.
+Each process should be built and tested separately, so this exercise will focus on the IoT hub routing process.
+This IoT hub route will be referred to as the "logging" route, and it involves digging a few levels deep into the creation of Azure resources.

 One important feature of message routing is the ability to filter incoming data before routing to an endpoint.
 The filter, written as a SQL query, directs output through a route only when certain conditions are met.

 One of the easiest ways to filter data is to evaluate a message property.
-The code in your simulated device app configures device-to-cloud messages as follows:
+The code in your simulated device app configures the device-to-cloud messages as follows:

 ```csharp
 ...